P-RE-CONNECT/ECT_Book/book/intro.md

 ### Repair
 - Use the summary to study for course topics
-- Do practice exercises that are on exam level
+- Practice using exam-level exercises

 ### Connect
 - Use the [interactive course graph](/course_map.md) to see links between courses